Does this test have other names?

 How do I get ready for this test?

-You may need to avoid eating or drinking anything but water before your test.
-Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
-This includes medicines that don't need a prescription and any illicit drugs you may use.
+You likely don't need to do anything special to get ready for the test.
+Follow any instructions your healthcare provider gives you about not eating or drinking or not taking medicines before the test.
+Tell your provider about all medicines, herbs, vitamins, or supplements you are taking.
+This includes medicines that don't need a prescription and any illegal drugs you may use.